TobyRet/tobyret.github.io/_posts/2015-06-02-Extreme-Learning.md

 Given the volume of learning required, and having limited time available to do it, I was really grateful to the crew at 8th Light, lead an awesome workshop on <strong>Extreme Learning</strong> at the Socrates event.

-So if you are like me and want to get more bang for your buck out of your study, have a shot at this.
+So if you are like me and want to get more bang for your buck when you study, have a shot at this.
 The  method outlined below is adapted from 8th Light's workshop with my own additions.

 #Extreme Leaning 101